2017 Louisiana–Lafayette Ragin' Cajuns baseball team

-The 2017 Louisiana–Lafayette Ragin' Cajuns baseball team represents the University of Louisiana at Lafayette in the 2017 NCAA Division I baseball season.
-The Ragin' Cajuns play their home games at M. L. Tigue Moore Field at Russo Park and were led by twenty-third year head coach Tony Robichaux.
+The 2017 Louisiana–Lafayette Ragin' Cajuns baseball team represented the University of Louisiana at Lafayette in the 2017 NCAA Division I baseball season.
+The Ragin' Cajuns played their home games at M. L. Tigue Moore Field at Russo Park and were led by twenty-third year head coach Tony Robichaux.

 Preseason

 Sun Belt Conference Coaches Poll

 The Sun Belt Conference Coaches Poll was released on February 8, 2017.
 Louisiana-Lafayette was picked to finish first in the West Division with 72 votes and 12 first-place votes; every first place vote available.

 Preseason All-Sun Belt team

-The Preseason All-Sun Belt Team was announced on February 2, 2017 and consisted of four Ragin' Cajun players.
+The Preseason All-Sun Belt Team was announced on February 2, 2017, and consisted of four Ragin' Cajun players.